joshmurphydesign/class-roster-via-api/README.md

 # Class Roster via our API data

+## include screenshot of class roster final layout. upload it to github first, then (url to our image)

 ## What Is This?
 Get, Show, and Style a Class Roster via our API data